TypicalFork/mdBook/guide/src/format/config.md

   where {path} will be replaced with the full path of the file in the repository.
 - **redirect:** A subtable used for generating redirects when a page is moved.
-  The table contains key-value pairs where the key is where the redirect file needs to be created, as an absolute path from the build directory, (e.g.
+  The table contains key-value pairs: the key being is where the redirect file needs to be created as an absolute path from the build directory (e.g.
   `/appendices/bibliography.html`).
 The value can be any valid URI the browser should navigate to (e.g. `https://rust-lang.org/`, `/overview.html`, or `../bibliography.html`).
 - **input-404:** The name of the markdown file used for missing files.
   The corresponding output file will be the same, with the extension replaced with `html`.
   Defaults to `404.md`.
-- **site-url:** The url where the book will be hosted.
-This is required to ensure navigation links and script/css imports in the 404 file work correctly, even when accessing urls in subdirectories.
+- **site-url:** The URL where the book will be hosted.
+This is required to ensure navigation links and script/css imports in the 404 file work correctly, even when accessing URLs in subdirectories.
 Defaults to `/`.
 - **cname:** The DNS subdomain or apex domain at which your book will be hosted.
   This string will be written to a file named CNAME in the root of your site, as required by GitHub Pages (see [*Managing a custom domain for your GitHub Pages